 Design in practice

-Helps choose ETL vs ELT by organizational constraints and platform maturity.
+Helps choose ETL vs ELT by organizational constraints and data-platform maturity.

 Decision quality

-Provides a framework for transform-stage decisions across cost, speed, and quality control.
+Provides a framework for transformation-placement decisions across cost, speed, and quality control.

 Interview articulation